ChionanthusRetusus/thuhaphi.github.io/_pages/about.md

 News
 ======
-- On 2 April 2026, I defended my PhD thesis, entitled *Learning Conditional Correlation Graphs with Riemannian Optimization*, at Conservatoire national des Arts et Métiers, Paris, France.
+- On 2 April 2026, I defend my PhD thesis, entitled *Learning Conditional Correlation Graphs with Riemannian Optimization*, at Conservatoire national des Arts et Métiers, Paris, France.
 - On 12 Januray 2026, our journal article [*Leveraging Low-rank Factorizations of Conditional Correlation Matrices in Graph Learning*](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=11360769) are accepted on IEEE Transaction on Signal Processing.
-- On 6 June 2024, I presented our paper [*Leveraging Standardization in Graph Learning*](https://ieeexplore.ieee.org/document/10715401) in Graph Learning day, in the frame of GdR IASIS.
+- On 6 June 2024, I present our paper [*Leveraging Standardization in Graph Learning*](https://ieeexplore.ieee.org/document/10715401) in Graph Learning day, in the frame of GdR IASIS.
 Link to the even: [Graph Learning's day 2024](https://gdr-iasis.cnrs.fr/reunions/apprentissage-de-graphes/).
 - On 22 May 2024, our paper *Leveraging Standardization in Graph Learning* are accepted on European Signal Processing Conference (EUSIPCO 2024), which will be presented on oral section in Lyon, France on 28 August 2024.
 - On 13 December 2023, our paper *Robust low-rank correlation fitting* are accepted on IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP 2024), which will be presented on poster section in Seoul, Korea, on 19 April 2024.